Supernova Discoveries 2010-2011: Statistics and Trends: Summary

 \section{Summary}

-We enumerate the reported SN discoveries during 2010 and point out several statistical trends.
-The impact of the new generation of untargeted surveys have been substantial this year, with CRTS and PTF providing the largest number of the total and spectroscopically-confirmed events released to the community, respectively.
+We enumerate the reported SN discoveries during 2010-2011 and point out several statistical trends.
+The impact of the new generation of untargeted surveys has been substantial during these years, with CRTS and PTF providing the largest number of the total and spectroscopically-confirmed events released to the community, respectively.
 The large number of CRTS SN candidates that have not been spectroscopically confirmed may indicate that the SN community cannot provide follow-up to the emerging large numbers of faint SNe.
-The new surveys are also providing access to new observational parameter space, including very faint events in nearby galaxies, and SNe in the relatively uncharted redshift range $0.05<z<0.2$.
+The inception and recent launch of the Public ESO Spectroscopic Survey of Transient Objects (PESSTO; PI Smartt\footnote{www.pessto.org}) may improve this situation.
+New surveys continue to provide access to new observational parameter space, including very faint events in nearby galaxies, and SNe in the relatively uncharted redshift range $0.05<z<0.2$.